-Subjective cognitive decline (SCD), a relatively new term, is defined as a self-experienced persistent decline in cognitive capacity but normal performance on standardized cognitive tests used to classify mild cognitive impairment (1 Etiology reference Dementia is chronic, global, usually irreversible deterioration of cognition.
+Subjective cognitive decline (SCD) is defined as a self-experienced persistent decline in cognitive capacity but normal performance on standardized cognitive tests used to classify MCI (1 Etiology references Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more ).
-The risk of MCI and dementia is increased in people with subjective cognitive decline.
+The risk of MCI and dementia is increased in people with SCD.

-Drugs, particularly benzodiazepines and anticholinergics (eg, some tricyclic antidepressants, antihistamines, antipsychotics, benztropine), may temporarily cause or worsen symptoms of dementia, as may alcohol, even in moderate amounts.
-New or progressive kidney or liver failure may reduce drug clearance and cause drug toxicity after years of taking a stable drug dose (eg, of propranolol).
+Medications, particularly benzodiazepines and anticholinergics (eg, some tricyclic antidepressants, antihistamines, antipsychotics, benztropine), may temporarily cause or worsen symptoms of dementia, as may alcohol or recreational drugs, even in moderate amounts.
+New or progressive kidney or liver failure may reduce medication clearance and cause toxicity after years of taking a stable dose (eg, of propranolol).

 Prion Overview of Prion Diseases Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
-Prominent types include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually sporadic) Variant... read more mechanisms appear to be involved in most or all neurodegenerative disorders that first manifest in older patients.
+Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more -like propagation mechanisms appear to be involved in most or all neurodegenerative disorders that first manifest in older patients.
 A normal cellular protein sporadically (or via an inherited mutation) becomes misfolded into a pathogenic form or prion.
 The prion then acts as a template, causing other proteins to misfold similarly.
 This process occurs over years and in many parts of the central nervous system (CNS).
 Many of these prions become insoluble and, like amyloid, cannot be readily cleared by the cell.
 Evidence implies prion or similar mechanisms in Alzheimer disease (strongly), as well as in Parkinson disease, Huntington disease, frontotemporal dementia, and amyotrophic lateral sclerosis.
 These prions are not as infectious as those in Creutzfeld-Jacob disease, but they can be transmitted.

 Symptoms and Signs of Dementia